cornellh4i/CHEM/README.md

 ## Backend
 The backend is a Node.js and Express server with a PostgreSQL database managed by [Prisma ORM](https://www.prisma.io/).
 A WebSocket server is also implemented since WebSockets are needed for of automatic data fetching.
 A `.env` file should be created from the `.env.template` file.
 Swagger is used to autogenerate API documentation, and Jest is used for testing.

+### Getting started
+- `yarn dev` starts the server in development mode with `nodemon` at `localhost:8000`
+- `yarn build` compiles the server
+- `yarn start` starts the server in production mode
+- `yarn test` seeds the database and runs the Jest test suite
+- `yarn setup` does a database migration based on the Prisma schema, seeds the database, and autogenerates the API documentation available at route `/api-docs`

 ### Manual setup
+If you are interested in recreating the project template from scratch, the commands are shown below:

 ```bash
 # Init new project
 yarn init